 Incident report (IR): Incident reports notify university officials about a potential violation(s) of the University's Community Standards and/or Policies.
-Any member of the university community can submit an IR.
+Any member of the university community can submit an IR by contacting the Campus Safety Office or the Division of Student Engagement.
 Anonymous IRs will not be considered for formal conduct proceedings.
 The IR contains the date, time, location, names of individuals involved, and details of the incident.
 IR are submitted and are reviewed by the DSE.
 A determination is made regarding how the case will proceed.